alexsixdegrees/AP-Computer-Science-Study/chapter-two.md

 * public: the class is usable by all client programs
 * private: private methods and variables can be accessed only by methods of that class
-* static: memory allocation hapeens once.
+* static: memory allocation happens once.

 ## Methods